 - Optional, but if you qualify, you will be receive a PEBT card to reimburse you for lunch expenses for summer 2021.
 If you are receiving SNAP or TANF, you automatically qualify to receive the card, or if you already have the card, the funds will be deposited on it.

-- Sign-Up for School Lunch – DUE ONE WEEK PRIOR TO THE START OF THE MONTH
+- DUE ONE WEEK PRIOR TO THE START OF THE MONTH:

-Changes to your school lunch plan (cancellation, frequency, or new sign-ups) can be made on a monthly basis and must be done in writing to Ruth Maiwela, School Lunch Coordinator, email@example.com, 7 business days before the new month starts.
+New sign-ups or changes to your school lunch plan (cancellation, frequency) can be made on a monthly basis and must be done in writing to Ruth Maiwela, School Lunch Coordinator, firstname.lastname@example.org, no less than 7 business days before the new month starts.